Learning Objectives

 cd ${HOME}/GDA/AmpSeq

-## Download the Example Data
+## Download the example data

 curl -O "https://www.gdc-docs.ethz.ch/GeneticDiversityAnalysis/GDA/data/SP05_R1.fastq.gz"